tigerfarm/arduino/Altair101/asm/pGalaxy101a/README.md

 --------------------------------------------------------------------------------
 ### To do next:

-Modify the display of the sector map and messages, to work similarly to the Altair101 virtual front panel display and log messages.
-+ Use VT100 escape sequences to print the sector map in one location, at the top.
-+ Messages display below.

-Switch over to use 88-2SIO CHANNEL A SERIAL INTERFACE so that this program can run an actual Altair 8800.
-+ The original program using 88-2SIO CHANNEL A SERIAL INTERFACE.
-+ Or, use the version from 4K Basic.

 #### Game Enhancements

 VT100 version: add torpedo animation from the X-wing to the TIE fighter.